-Percentage spent locally - 83%

-Percentage of local labour - 77%

-Percentage of waste diverted from landfill - 97%

-Number of apprenticeships - 15 per annum delivered against a target of 6.
+Percentage spent locally - 83% Percentage of local labour - 77% Percentage of waste diverted from landfill - 97% Number of apprenticeships - 15 per annum delivered against a target of 6.

-Each contractor procured must complete a detailed report each quarter, detailing each person employed within the contract (Name, Home Address, Position, Employment dates etc.) with each report audited by Welsh Government.
+Each contractor procured must complete a detailed report each quarter, detailing each person employed within the contract (name, home address, position, employment dates etc.) with each report audited by Welsh Government.

-Each contractor has their own targets to achieve in addition to the Councils, with each having an excellent relationship with the local colleges and local supply chain.
+Each contractor has their own targets to achieve in addition to the Councils, with each having an excellent relationship with the local colleges and local supply chain and is managed at Contractor Progress meetings.